 threat from this earthquake.

-activity, maps, and data about recent earthquakes in Hawaii are posted on the HVO website at
+Volcano updates, photos, maps, and recent earthquake data for Hawaii are posted on the HVO website at

 USGS provides science for a changing world.
 Visit

 Links and contacts within this release are valid at the time of publication.